dogecoinfoundation/dogecoin.com/content/dogepedia/how-tos/operating-a-node/index.md

 - [**What is a blockchain?**](/dogepedia/articles/what-is-a-blockchain/)
 - [**What is a node?**](/dogepedia/articles/what-is-a-node/)

 Since Dogecoin Core 1.14.4, the community has made major efforts to provide a more up-to-date documentation for node operators.
-The documentation, useful also for advanced users and those planning to build a package for their specific operating system, is included in the Dogecoin Core package available on Github.
+The documentation, useful also for advanced users and those planning to build a package for their specific operating system, is included in the Dogecoin Core repository available on Github.
 You can read it also online [here](https://github.com/dogecoin/dogecoin/tree/master/doc).

 ### Summary